-I have been buying rental properties for more than 15 years and now have over 65 properties.
-It was a disaster when I bought my first rental property in 2007.
-I made big mistakes with my first three properties, and these mistakes stayed with me until I sold those properties in 2022.
-I wish I had known how to buy rental property when I bought my first.
-Now I know, and this guide will explain everything you should do when you buy your first rental property.
+I have been buying rental properties for over 15 years and now have over 70 single family homes.
+I bought my first rental property in 2007, and it was a debacle.
+In fact, I made big mistakes with my first three investment properties, and these mistakes stayed with me until I sold those properties in 2022.
+This is your opportunity to learn from my successes and failures.

 1. Understanding the Numbers

 Before you begin your real estate investing career, you must understand the numbers.
 Numbers govern almost every aspect of the rental business.
-To learn how to buy rental property, you must start by understanding how the income is generated and what expenses to expect.
+When learning how to buy rental property, you must start by understanding how the income is generated and what expenses to expect.

-Rent.
 At this step, you don’t have a specific property in mind, so you don’t know what the rent will be.
-Just know that the market will drive the rent, and all numbers must work with market rent.
-You can’t raise rent to compensate for other problems.
+Just know that the rental market drives rental prices, and you can’t arbitrarily raise rent to compensate for other problems.
 Once you’ve identified a property, follow my process to determine market rent.

-Once you understand these rental property metrics, it’s time to start looking for properties.
-You are now ready to begin mastering how to buy rental property.
+Once you understand these rental property metrics, it’s time to start looking for investment properties.
+You are now ready to begin mastering the art of buying rental property.
 You must treat this as a business and avoid making emotional decisions about the houses you buy.
 The numbers must work, and you must never pay too much for a rental house.
 With this in mind, it’s time to begin identifying target properties.

 2. Identifying Target Properties

 In essence, you are looking for a good deal on a property.
 Buying a property at market value and relying on appreciation is speculative, and we want to reduce risk and avoid the unknown.
-A good deal allows you to purchase and renovate the house for an amount far below the home’s market value.
+A good deal allows you to purchase and renovate the house for an amount far below the home’s value in the local market.
 In my experience, only two types of houses will be sold below market value.

 - A house no one wants: This is a house with some problem that scares away other buyers.
 You can fix this problem if you get the house for the right price.

-Most of the houses I have purchased were found with non-traditional means and fell into category two above.
+Most houses I have purchased were found with non-traditional means and fell into category one above.
 I have sent out postcards to owners of vacant and neglected homes, set up a website for people searching for ways to sell their problem property, and I generally get the word out that I am looking for these problem properties.
 The most lucrative deals come from houses that fit both of the above categories.
-That is, it’s not widely marketed and has problems that would reduce the potential buyer pool.
+That is, it’s not widely exposed to the real estate market and has problems that would reduce the potential buyer pool.

 3. Inspect Your Property